-Do I need to wet reusable wipes?
-Definitely, as if the wipes aren't wet enough they could drag on your baby's delicate skin.
+Yes, you definitely need to wet reusable wipes, as if the wipes aren't wet enough they could drag on your baby's delicate skin.

-How do you make reusable wipes solution?
-With a newborn we recommend only soaking the fresh wipes in water for the first 6 weeks and after this you can introduce the fresh oil or the Wet and Wipe spray.
-Follow the instructions here but just use water and only soak 10-15 wipes at a time and refresh each day.
+To make reusable wipes solution, for a newborn we recommend only soaking the fresh wipes in water for the first 6 weeks which is in line with NICE guidelines.
+After that you can introduce wipes soaking solutions or the Wet and Wipe spray.
+If you're using just water, follow the instructions here but only soak 10-15 wipes at a time and refresh each day.
 No need to use distilled water, plain old tap water is fine

 There's also lots of wipes solution recipes out there on the internet, from baby shampoo to castile soap, the fantastic thing about using cloth wipes is that you choose EXACTLY what goes on your baby's skin.
 So much better than disposable wipes!